esell/azure-stages/stage2/README.md

 We've got a fancy MySQL PaaS service up and running now so let's re-deploy our app server to take advantage of it.
 If you look at `templates/app/app-cloud-init.yml` you will see that most everything is the same except for the database connection information.
+In the `app-cloud-init.yml` file you will need to populate the `DatabaseHost` and `DatabaseUser` with the host name of your MySQL PaaS resource you created up above.
-We have updated the connection string info as well as added a flag to our app that forces us to use TLS when we connect to the MySQL PaaS resource.
+We have also  added a flag to our app that forces us to use TLS when we connect to the MySQL PaaS resource.
 While security is an afterthought in most of this document, we might as well do this since Azure MySQL supports TLS right out of the box.